HUMAN RESOURCES AND MANAGEMENT RESEARCH

 Finding the evidence to change behaviour

-February 25, 2022 | Hamilton, ON
+February 25, 2022 ·

-Contributed by Kelly Anderson, DeGroote Contributor
+Contributed by: Kelly Anderson, DeGroote Contributor

 Catherine Connelly is a leader in the research world.
 She holds a Canada Research Chair in Organizational Behaviour and founded the Connelly Research Lab in Organizational Behaviour at the DeGroote School of Business in 2013.
 She’s also a Member Emeritus of the College of New Scholars of the Royal Society of Canada – a highly esteemed honour.
 Her research has been featured in the New York Times, the Globe and Mail, the Toronto Star and on TV and radio across Canada.